 Two packages of active dry yeast

 Take one cup warm water in a small bowl and sprinkle the yeast over it.
 Let it sit for five minutes or until the yeast forms a foam.
 In a large bowl, combine ½ cup warm milk, ¼ cup sugar, and 1 teaspoon of salt.
 Mix it well until it’s all dissolved.
 Pour the yeast into the large bowl and stir.
 Add 1/3 cup butter, three eggs, and four cups of flour.
 Beat it until you’ve made a soft, smooth dough.
 Cover it and let it rise for 30 minutes.
 Check it, stir a little bit more and let it rise for another 30 minutes.

 Now you will make the syrup, grab a saucepan, mix ½ cup honey with a ½ cup of water and bring it to a boil.
 Let it cool for a bit.
 Find a large saucepan and heat up two inches of oil.
-You will be making little balls of dough and frying them until they are golden brown.
+You will be making little balls of dough and fry them until they are golden brown.
 Once you fried all your batter, serve your loukoumades with drizzled honey syrup and sprinkled cinnamon.
 Voila!
-You just made a whole with the best Mediterranean food the world has to offer.
+You just made a whole meal with the best Mediterranean food the world has to offer.
 Enjoy!